quasarstream/PHP-FFmpeg-video-streaming/README.md

     ->save(); // It can be passed a path to the method or it can be null
 ```

-Also, You can create multi-representations video files using the `Representation` object:
+You can also create multi-representations video files using the `Representation` object:

 ``` php
 use Streaming\Representation;